file-csvCSV Ingestion

 To guarantee the successful ingestion of your catalog, please adhere to the file requirements specified below.

-This CSV format is based on Google Merchant Center Product Data Specification, with additional fields required for Envive's product retrieval and review collection.
+This CSV format is based on Google Merchant Center Product Data Specificationarrow-up-right, with additional fields required for Envive's product retrieval and review collection.

 CSV Header Row